 Or perhaps I should have called this blog Mr Blobby’s last stand.
-For those who haven’t read any of the previous blogs Mr Blobby is our 21 year old cat who has only recently started his travels having been a house cat for the proceeding 20 years.
-Sadly as this year has progressed he is… Read More Wonderful Waikato – Little Waipa
+For those who haven’t read any of the previous blogs, Mr Blobby is our 21-year-old cat who has only recently started his travels having been a house cat for the proceeding 20 years.
+Sadly as this year has progressed, he is really starting… Read More Wonderful Waikato – Little Waipa

-Having moved on from the camping area at Pahi and choosing not to visit the Kauri Museum at Matakohe we decided to take advantage of the deal the NZMCA has put together with a number of camping grounds and spend the night at Tinopai one of only two Camp Saver campgrounds in Northland with the… Read More Tinopai $20 Well Spent
+Having moved on from the camping area at Pahi.
+Choosing not to visit the Kauri Museum at Matakohe, we decided to take advantage of the deal the NZMCA has put together with a number of camping grounds and spend the night at Tinopai.
+One of only two Camp Saver campgrounds in Northland with the other… Read More Tinopai $20 Well Spent

-We have been home for the last few weeks sorting out some things for my mother who sadly has had to move into the care facility at the retirement village after suffering a small stroke.
-It’s been quite the effort moving stuff out of the old apartment and adding it to our ever growing pile… Read More Pahi – Camp on the Waters Edge
+We have been home for the last few weeks sorting out some things for my mother, who sadly has had to move into the care facility at the retirement village after suffering a small stroke.
+It’s been quite the effort moving stuff out of the old apartment and adding it to our ever-growing pile of… Read More Pahi – Camp on the Waters Edge

 Three times now we have stayed at the freedom camping area, Ramp Road, on the Karikari Peninsula and each time we have heard other campers talk of the spot on the other side of the peninsula at Rangiputa as also being a great place to stay.
 So when it was suggested that we make the… Read More Sssh Don’t Tell Anyone!

 Some places in the world like Australia they treat a 5 hour drive like you are visiting your neighbours.
 It’s not like that here but sometimes a journey of this magnitude is worth taking when you know that at the end the place and the people make the journey worthwhile.
 So it was when we… Read More The Recovery Ward.
 (Or getting better in the motorhome.)